EBB Commands

 disable the motors, read the power input voltage, then enable the

-motors and check it again, giving an approxiate reading of the level
+motors and check it again, giving an approximate reading of the

-of voltage droop on the power supply when the motors are loading it
+level of voltage droop on the power supply when the motors are

-down.
-Note that V+ is not measured directly, but rather after a
+loading it down.
+Note that V+ is not measured directly, but rather

-diode and through a resistor divider.
-The diode will drop some
+after a diode and through a resistor divider.
+The diode will drop

-voltage (dependant upon current) and there will be some tollerance
+some voltage (dependent upon current) and there will be some

-in the voltage divider.
-Thus you can't rely upon the raw ADC valule
+tolerance in the voltage divider.
+Thus you can't rely upon the raw

 Version History: This command was introduced in